maxvfischer/DIY-CNC-machine/README.md

 ![main_gif](./images/main_gif.gif)

 This guide goes through all the steps to build your own CNC machine from scratch.
-It includes a complete bill of materials (BOM), STL/OBJ-files for all the 3d-printed parts and detailed instructions of how you should assemble everything.
+It includes a complete bill of materials (BOM), STL/OBJ-files for all the 3d-printed parts and detailed instructions of how everything is assembled.
 It also includes instructions of how all the necessary open-source softwares are installed.

 The guide is based on Ivan Miranada's design and is a complement to Ivan's Youtube-videos: